stellar/go/services/keystore/spec.md

 authenticate in the future.

 Clients are expected to put their auth tokens in one of the request header fields.
-For example, those who use a bearer token to autheticate should have an *Authorization* header in the following format:
+For example, those who use a bearer token to authenticate should have an *Authorization* header in the following format:

 ```